matthansen0/posh-github-org-backup/README.md

 # GitHub Backup
 PowerShell to backup repositories from a GitHub organization locally.
-There is an additional optional flag for repos outside the org.

 Example: